RaenaM/msc_thesis_raena_mcelwee/README.md

 Much of the methodology adopted in the code follows that of the original code for Gerber (2021), written by Yinsen Miao: https://github.com/yinsenm/gerber

 This repository does not contain the data used in the research as it has been accessed from Bloomberg termninals.
-Code to pull data via Bloomberg APIs for termnials can be provided upon request.
+Code to pull data via Bloomberg APIs for termninals can be provided upon request.

 `functions_and_classes` contains the key functions and classes used to run all experiments.